-If a batch has the Exclude Batch from Integrity Report option selected in the Batch Header Revisions program (P0011) and the batch contains an out-of-balance entry, the batch does not appear on the Batches Out of Balance and Company by Batch Out of Balance integrity reports.
-When you run these two integrity reports, ensure that the data selection for Include Batch on Integrity (IBOI) flag is not equal to N.
+Note: If a batch has the Exclude Batch from Integrity Report option selected in the Batch Header Revisions program (P0011) and the batch contains an out-of-balance entry, the system does not display the batch on the Batches Out of Balance and Company by Batch Out of Balance integrity reports and interactive programs.
+When you run these two integrity reports, ensure that the data selection for the Include Batch on Integrity (IBOI) flag is not equal to N.

-37.1.3 Chart of Accounts Reports
+37.1.3 Chart of Accounts Reports and Programs

-Use the chart of accounts reports to verify that the company number in the F0901 matches the company number in the Business Unit Master (F0006), F0902, and F0911 tables.
-You should also run these reports if you move one or more business units to another company.
+Use the chart of accounts reports or programs to verify that the company number in the Account Master table (F0901) matches the company number in the Business Unit Master table (F0006), the Account Balances table (F0902), and the Account Ledger table (F0911).
+You should review the chart of accounts if you move one or more business units to another company.